useblocks/sphinx-bazel/docs/source/autobazel.rst

 Autobazel
 =========

-Autobazel-directives allow the automatic documentation of Bazel workspaces, packages and targets.
+Autobazel-directives allow the automatic documentation of Bazel workspaces, packages, targets and rules.

 All showed examples are based on the same Bazel example workspace, which structure and content is explained at the end of this page: :ref:`project_example`.